R-YaTian/R-YaTian.github.io/_pages/en_US/installing-hiyacfw.md

 If you do not see TWiLight Menu++ on the System Menu, or if you see the "An error has occured" screen after installing TWiLight Menu++ as a System Menu replacement, then the HiyaCFW Helper isn't applying the CFW's patches properly.
 Please wait for a fix in the helper.
 {: .notice--info}

-HiyaCFW has several advantages that only having Unlaunch on your system will not allow for.
-These include:
+HiyaCFW is the world's first CFW with features that include:
 - Booting the system from the SD card
 - Installing homebrew applications to the System Menu with ease
 - Including a custom splash screen on boot
-- Automatically booting into another application, such as TWiLight Menu++
+- Automatically booting into another application, such as [TWiLight Menu++](installing-twilight-menu++)

 ## Requirements